marvin1099/Minecraft_Autolaucher/README.md

 https://github.com/marvin1099/Minecraft_Autolaucher

-This is autolaucher super convenient because you can launch if directly from SteamVR without taking the headset off.
+This is autolaucher super convenient because you can launch it directly from SteamVR without taking the headset off.
-There are probably some unnecessary lines, but i think ist fine you can look at it yourself its inside the AKH folder.
+All the code is inside the AHK folder if you like to look at it.

 After the first time setup this happens: